Azkellas/rust_wgpu_hot_reload/README.md

 - To run native release, run `cargo run --release`
 - To run native debug with shader hot reload only, run `cargo run`
 - To run native debug with shader and rust hot reload, run `cargo run --features reload` in one terminal and `cargo watch -w lib -x "rustc --crate-type=dylib -p lib"` in another terminal.
-Alternatively, use [cargo-runcc](https://crates.io/crates/runcc) and `cargo runcc -c runcc.yml` to run both commands at the same time.
+Alternatively, use [cargo-runcc](https://crates.io/crates/runcc) [cargo-watch](https://github.com/watchexec/cargo-watch) and `cargo runcc -c runcc.yml` to run both commands at the same time.
-- To run wasm build, see below
+- To run wasm build, see below.

 ## Building for the web